fireflycons/tips-for-CKA-CKAD-CKS/README.md

 The area about your person and around where you will be sitting must be completely free of clutter, distractions and anything that the proctor may consider that you could be using to gain some sort of advantage.
 Proctors are *very* fussy about this so the more stuff you can get out of the way before you start the process the better, or you will find it very stressful when you keep getting asked to move things and re-sweep the area with the camera.

 * Make sure there are no objects (other than furniture) within 2 metres of where you are sitting, other than the computer equipment required for the exam.
 You are also allowed water in a clear glass.
-No pens, paper, books, electronics or any other clutter or anything with text on (that could be seen by proctor as a cheat sheet), including on the walls.
+No pens, paper, books, electronics or any other clutter or anything with text on (that could be seen by proctor as a cheat sheet), including on the walls.</br>Anything you can move, move it - no matter how unobtrusive you think it may be!
 * Remove all wristwear.
 Ideally wear a short-sleeve (T) shirt so it can be seen you are not concealing anything.
 * If there are removable drawers in your desk, best to remove them.
 * If you have a printer nearby, remove the paper (I was asked to do this).